Research & Reports

 The total number of insolvencies by sector YTD.

-Construction continued to be the UK's hardest-hit sector in January, with 302 firms entering insolvency, accounting for 16% of all business failures that month.
+Construction remained the UK's hardest-hit sector in June, with 358 firms entering insolvency, accounting for 17% of all business failures that month.

-The table below provides a year-to-date (January 2026) breakdown of insolvencies by sector, comparing trends over the past four years (2022–2026) to highlight sector-specific shifts and challenges.
+The table below provides a year-to-date (January-June 2026) breakdown of insolvencies by sector, comparing trends over the past five years (2022–2026) to highlight sector-specific shifts and challenges.

 Want to explore the data for yourself?